hund030/TeamsFx_Wiki_review/Embed-a-dashboard-canvas-in-Teams.md

 <p align="right"><a href="#in-this-tutorial-you-will-learn">back to top</a></p>

+## How to embed Power BI to Dashboard

+For how to embed Power BI item to the Dashboard, you can refer to [this document](https://learn.microsoft.com/en-us/javascript/api/overview/powerbi/powerbi-client-react).

 ## Customize the Dashboard Layout
 The TeamsFx provided some convenient methods for defining and modifying the layout of the dashboard.